FORM A COMPANY NOW

 Real estate legislation regarding purchases by foreign nationals

-Foreign nationals of European origins face fewer restrictions, leading to the current ease in purchase being comparable to that of a citizen of Austrian nationality.
+Foreign nationals of European origins face fewer restrictions, leading to the current ease of purchase being comparable to that of a citizen of Austrian nationality.
 The case is different for foreign nationals from non-EU nations, since, upon deciding on a property one would wish to purchase, permission from the local authorities must be obtained before moving further with the purchase of real estate.

 There are exceptions, as well as exemptions regarding local permission available in certain situations to buyers from outside the European Union; our lawyers in Austria will make sure to thoroughly investigate each aspect of the process for you.
 On the other hand, our immigration lawyers in Austria can provide legal support for relocating to this country in a safe and rapid manner.